 The Tell Them From Me student survey is based on the most current research on school and classroom effectiveness.
 Results from the Tell Them From Me survey compare our score with the average score for all NSW Department of Education schools.
 Only students in Years 4-6 complete the survey.
-In 2022, there were 141 respondents.

-Particular areas of strength from the survey included students reporting positive behaviour at school, high expectations for success and an increase in advocacy at school.
-40% of students reported high perseverance (8% increase from 2021) and 75% of students reported a growth orientation (8% increase from 2021).

-The school leadership team have considered the results and have committed to ensuring a positive learning climate and focusing on increasing students' sense of belonging and school pride.
+In 2023 there were 136 respondents.
+The survey provides Lavington Public School with an insight to guide school planning and identify school improvement initiatives.
+The Primary Student Engagement Report indicated that 82% of students know how to seek support if they, or their friends are being bullied.
+This is an increase of 4% from 2022.
+Survey findings also include 79% of students display positive behaviour at school and do not get in trouble at school for disruptive or inappropriate behaviour (NSW Govt norm 81%) and, 91% of students report they have medium to high perseverance levels, the extent which they can pursue their goals to completion, even when faced with obstacles (NSW Govt Norm 90%).
+The school leadership team have considered the results and are committed to ensuring a positive learning climate and focusing on increasing explicit teaching practices and staff advocacy on behalf of students.